jcapiitao/NetScriptGen/docs/_build/html/_sources/tutorial_workbook.txt

 * **the simple variable** : NetScriptGen will replace the variable within double brackets ``{{variable}}`` by the value contained in the global worksheet.
 For instance, ``{{hostname}}`` will be replaced by ``SW1``

-* **the complex variable** : if there is a worksheet which its label is a variable, then this variable is a complex one and the worksheet is called a "feature worksheet".
+* **the complex variable** : if there is a worksheet which is labeled with the variable name, then this variable is a complex one and the worksheet is called a "feature worksheet".
 In this case, NetScriptGen will not simply substitute the variable by the value, but it will replace the ``{{variable}}`` by one or more sub-templates filled by values contained into the feature worksheet.

 .. note:: From now on, I will take the first equipment (SW1) as example.